nalimuradov/clickbait/README.md

 >Above is an example of what you see when you are recommended a video.
 The title and the thumbnail are what decide if you click on it or not, assuming you are not familiar with the channel.

-**NOTE:** I am not affiliated with any of the channels used in these images.
+**Note:** I am not affiliated with any of the channels used in these images.